gioleppe/distribooze/README.md

 # distribooze
-distribution printer for network flows
+distribution printing and comparison for network flows

-This tool takes a .pcap file as input and outputs the percent distribution vector of packet lenghts in each flow.
+This tool takes a .pcap file as input and outputs the percent distribution vector of packet lenghts in each flow. if called with the `-c` flag, it compares the given pcap to all previously computed distributions The tool can be used to determine how similar two pcaps are, and thus to recognize specific protocols.

-Bins all take 32 bytes each and go from 0 to 1504 bytes.
+Bins used for the distributions all take 32 bytes each and go from 0 to 1504 bytes.

 You can pass the pcap's path along with an optional BPF syntax filter to the command line tool.
+The `-c` flag is necessary if you want to plot the similarity to the other fluxes

 ### Dependencies
 The tool has the following dependency:
+- **Numpy**
 - **Scapy 2.4.3**

 To install scapy you
 can run this command assuming you are in a conda environment

-`conda install scapy`
+`conda install scapy numpy`

 alternatively, if you're using plain pip, you can use

-`pip3 install scapy`
+`pip3 install scapy numpy`

 This is not recommended though, since it installs dependencies systemwide and could potentially break other projects.